Inevio/vertigo/README.md

 // Listen petitions
   server.on( 'hello', function( name ){
-    console.log( 'I received a message from ' + name' );
+    console.log( 'I received a message from ' + name );
   });

 ```

-## Benchmarks
+## Migrating from vertigo
-You can see benchmark results in https://github.com/javiergarmon/hermod-benchmark
+You can use Vertigo safely, currently the API is the same in both libraries.

 ## Changelog
+* 0.0.6 ( 2015/10/04 ): Support multirequests.
+Improved message transmission.
+Renamed from Hermod to Vertigo.
 * 0.0.5 ( 2014/06/26 ): Limit connections for specific IPs.
 Support host definition in server.
 * 0.0.4 ( 2014/04/02 ): Optimized and `send()` method support.
 * 0.0.3 ( 2014/04/02 ): Optimized and better documentation.